 - We don’t eat or drink anything which has even the smallest amount of the above!

 - We also eat less.
 Of course, less of what is allowed, mentioned above.
 For example, we should cut a three-meal per day diet to two meals and also reduce the quantity of food eaten per meal.

 - Traditionally, all the money saved from this change is given to the poor.

 Special note should be made of the fact that today, especially with the current vegan and vegetarian trends, one can “fast” on really good and expensive food, even “fast” sumptuously.
 So it is worth mentioning that eating well defeats the purpose of fasting and should be avoided.

-There is also a special fast, called “complete” or “strict” (also marked on our calendars as "strict fast").
+There is also a second, special fast, also practiced in the same manner throughout the year, and this is called “complete” or “strict” (also marked on our calendars as "strict fast").
 A strict fast means that one abstains from all food and all drink (including water) for a certain time.
 It is this fast that we observe from midnight (at least) before communing at the Divine Liturgy in the morning, until after we receive Communion.
 Also certain special days over the year are marked as strict fasts.
 On these we don’t drink or eat anything for 24 hours.

 When the calendar marks a fast day with words such as “oil” or “wine,” this means that we are given a blessing to partake of those things.
 By the way, “wine” means alcohol in general, although hard liquor should be avoided.